martina-occhetta/martina-occhetta/README.md

 🔬  **PhD Researcher in AI for Drug Discovery** @ Queen Mary University of London & Recursion

-🌱 I’m continually learning new technologies, frameworks, and best practices.
+🌱 I’m continually learning new technologies, frameworks, and best practices

 🔍  Specializing in graph neural networks, network biology, and multi-omic data integration